Adamir Jerković: Advisor to President Alija Izetbegović

-In 1997, the Chairman of the Presidency of Bosnia and Herzegovina Alija Izetbegović appointed Jerković the Advisor in his cabinet.
+In 1997, President of Bosnia and Herzegovina, Alija Izetbegović, appointed Adamir Jerković as his advisor.
 After that, he underwent PR professional training at the State Department in Washington.
 He was a member of the government delegation during bilateral meetings with heads of state, prime ministers and world leaders, as well as at international conferences dedicated to Bosnia and Herzegovina, from various donor conferences to the Stability Pact for South Eastern Europe conference of 30 July 1999.
 At the time of need for strengthening the Bosnian institutions and as a person with an international PR certificate, he was appointed the first spokesman of the Presidency of Bosnia and Herzegovina.
 He headed the delegations in the country and abroad.
 He was a personal and special envoy of the Chairman of the Presidency of Bosnia and Herzegovina Alija Izetbegović with several heads of state.

 He is the first Bosnian-Herzegovinian official who visited the People's Republic of China in September 2000.
-As a Special Envoy of the Chairman of the BiH Presidency, Alija Izetbegović, he carried a message for the leader of the People's Republic of China and General Secretary of the Central Committee of the Communist Party of China, Jiang Zemin.
-During the visit to China, his hosts were the Vice Premier of the State Council and member of the Politburo of the Communist Party of China Qian Qichen and Assistant Foreign Minister Liu Guchang.
-He conveyed a joint message of the state leadership of Bosnia and Herzegovina about unified China, whose integral part is Taiwan.
+As a special envoy of Alija Izetbegović, he carried a written note to the President of the People's Republic of China and the General Secretary of the Chinese Communist Party, Jiang Zemin.
+His hosts were Qian Qichen, the Vice President of the State Council, and a member of the Politburo of the Chinese Communist Party.
+Adamir Jerković informed them of Bosnia and Herzegovina's position on the unity of China.

 The Chinese promised to triple their aid to Bosnia and Herzegovina, which they did.
 Shortly after that, the PRC invested substantial funds in the construction of infrastructure facilities and provision of aid to refugees, and an improvement was made in the BiH – Chinese relations in this period.